vivaldev/morse_code_translator/README.md

 This is an coding exercise I've created to understand logic, Typescript and React better.

-Clone the repo and "npm run dev".
+Clone the repo:
+gh repo clone vivaldev/morse_code_translator

+Run:
+npm run dev